AdrianOrcik/Unity_UseCase_GameDefinitionsPipeline/README.md

 **Google Drive API Downloader**<br>
 (Python Script)
-* Authentification by generated credential by google console
+* Authentication by credential by google console
 * Searching and listing between definitions
 * Downloading files and dealing with folders

 **Unity Editor Tool**<br>
 (C# script)
-* Creating a process for external call of GoogleDriveAPIDownloader
+* Creating a process for the external call of GoogleDriveAPIDownloader
-* Dealing with output data from stage before
+* Dealing with output data from the google drive downloader
-* Convert data into usable structure and processing them
+* Convert data into the usable structure and processing them

 :page_facing_up: How to install
 ---------
 * Download package
-* Setup python enviroment variable as PYTHON_HOME
+* Setup python environment variable as PYTHON_HOME
 * Generate google console credential.json and put into plugin source
 * Setup tool paths